 Evaporators are responsible for freezing water into ice and releasing that ice into our ice bin.
 When scale adheres to evaporators, it acts as an insulator and creates a rough surface.
 The evaporator has a harder time freezing ice.

 The ice that does manage to form has a harder time releasing from the evaporator plate.
-Scale will also reduce the ice machines daily production and can lead to further, very expensive repairs.
+Scale will also reduce the used ice machines daily ice cube production and can lead to further, very expensive repairs.

 Keep in mind, different brands of ice machines have their evaporators in different places: